POW! Thanet is a festival of Arts and Culture celebrating and exploring issues around Feminism, Women and Girls

 POW! is held annually over a 7-10 day period to co-incide with International Women’s Day on 8th March.
 It is a platform showcasing a range of events across the 3 main towns of Thanet - Margate, Ramsgate and Broadstairs - with the goals of encouraging community involvement in local arts and cultural activities, and profiling the work of local female artists.

-With three successful years behind us, POW!
+With four successful years behind us, POW!
 Thanet has developed an exciting programme of artistic diversity and cultural engagement.
-The 2018 festival was managed by a team of five professional women, supported by POW!s Trustees and helped by over 30 outstanding volunteers and we were able to programme 57 events in 28 venues!
+The 2019 festival was managed by a team of seven professional women, supported by POW!s Trustees and helped by over 30 outstanding volunteers and we were able to programme over 60 events and exhibitions accross the Isle.